SaraiRA/HeatMap_Breath/README.md

 # HeatMap_Breath
-This script draw a heat map depens the breath of coverage pf your samples
+This script draw a heat map depens the breath of coverage of your samples

 In process...